pbrimble/pbrimble.github.io/_pages/research.md

 ---
 ## Work in Progress

-**Evaluating the Impact of National Solar Home System Subsidies in Togo** \
+**Zoning and Land Value Capture: Evidence from Rwanda** \
+With Guy Michaels, Matthew Sharp and Tanner Regan

+**Transaction Costs and Electricity Access in Rural Areas: Evidence from Prepaid Solar Metering Subsidy in Togo** \
 With Deivy Houeix, Axel Eizmendi-Larrinaga and Toni Oki

-**VIIRS Nighttime Lights for Economic Applications** \
+**VIIRs and the Future of Night Lights Data in Economics** \
-With Adam Storeygard, Axel Ezimendi-Larrinaga and Kazuki Motohashi
+With Adam Storeygard, Axel Eizmendi-Larrinaga and Kazuki Motohashi

-**Evaluating the Impact of Zoning Laws in Developing Country Cities using Spatial Data** \
-With Matthew Sharp

 **Valuing Property and Buildings in Kigali and Secondary Cities for an Operational CAMA** \
 With Patrick McSharry, Kaspar Kundert, Felix Bachofer and Andreas Braun